cikol/NetMat/README.md

 output(:,2) - number of nodes

-output(:,3) - size of edge of 2- dimensional squere field
+output(:,3) - size of edge of 2- dimensional square field

 output(:,4) - source id